-The Calibrated Internal RC Oscillator provides a fixed 1.0, 2.0, 4.0, or 8.0 MHz clock.
-All frequencies are nominal values at 5V and 25°C. This clock may be selected as the system clock by programming the CKSEL fuses as shown in Table 13.
+The calibrated internal RC Oscillator provides a fixed 1.0, 2.0, 4.0, or 8.0 MHz clock.
+All frequencies are nominal values at 5V and 25°C. This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 13.
 If selected, it will operate with no external components.
-The CKOPT fuse should always be unprogrammed when using this clock option.
-During Reset, hardware loads the calibration byte for the 1MHz oscillator into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
-At 5V, 25°C and 1.0 MHz Oscillator frequency selected, this calibration gives a frequency within $\pm$ 3% of the nominal frequency.
-Using calibration methods as described in application notes available at www.atmel.com/avr it is possible to achieve $\pm$ 1% accuracy at any given VCC and Temperature.
+The CKOPT Fuse should always be unprogrammed when using this clock option.
+During reset, hardware loads the calibration byte into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
+At 5V, 25°C and 1.0 MHz Oscillator frequency selected, this calibration gives a frequency within \pm 3% of the nominal frequency.
+Using run-time calibration methods as described in application notes available at www.atmel.com/avr it is possible to achieve \pm 1% accuracy at any given $V{\rm CC}$ and Temperature.
 When this Oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 291.
+For more information on the preprogrammed calibration value, see the section "Calibration Byte" on page 294.